 Live boiling.
 During this process lobsters and crabs thrash, try to escape, and shed their limbs, known to be a sign of stress.
 The process takes the animal up to 3 minutes to die (5)

 Chilling in the freezer/ice slurry before live boiling.
 There is no evidence to suggest that this induces anaesthesia rather than just paralysis (6).
 It may in fact lead to a slower death.

 Live carving / dismemberment.
 Whilst some uses of the knife may be more humane than others (see the RSPCA's guide), it is vital that the correct nerve chains are severed quickly.
 In particular, lobsters must be severed lengthways all the way down the body.
 All too often this is not the case, with chefs claiming splitting the head of a chilled lobster kills it instantly.
 This method is highly likely to cause pain - even if the creatures have been previously chilled to a torpor (4)

 Humane Slaughter Methods

 International guidelines exist and are largely in agreement.
 The most comprehensive advice is provided in this guide by RSPCA Australia, who recommend electrical stunning/slaughter (using special equipment) as the quickest and most humane method.
-Devices such as the Crustastun are available for restaurants and the Stansas for large-scale processors (10).
+Devices such as the Crustastun are available for restaurants and Nofima's Stansas machine or Ace Aquatech's wet stunner for large-scale processors (10).